hckhanh/imdb-top-movies/README.md

 ## Performance

+When I try to implement PHP API, It takes me about **2.5s** to load 20 movies data from the server (include movie rank and movie name).
+On the other hand, Node.js server only takes about **0.3s** even less to send these data.

 The server which is running on Node.js is faster than PHP server **8x times**.
 It's amazing!

 ## Continuous Integration (Travis CI)